KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

         \\fileserver\share\installer.exe /silent
     }

 I used two tricks in that example that I need to point out if you have not seen them before.
-The first is [splatting](https://technet.microsoft.com/en-us/library/jj672955.aspx) where I place arguments into a hashtable and use the `@` operator to pass them to the function.
+The first is [splatting](https://technet.microsoft.com/en-us/library/jj672955.aspx) where I place arguments into a hashtable and use the `@` operator to pass them to the CmdLet.
 The second is the `$using:` [scope](/2016-08-28-PowerShell-variables-to-remote-commands) to get a variable from my local session into that remote scriptblock.
 I combine both of them when I execute this command `New-PSDrive @using:psdrive`.

 # Don’t use CredSSP